Special offer

 Tips for sending a promotion announcement email

-• Ensure the tone of your email is positive to convey the purpose and style of the email
+• Keep the tone positive to reflect the purpose and style of your message.

 • Include contact details for yourself and the promoted employee for questions.